gramineproject/graphene/README.md

 ## 1. WHAT IS GRAPHENE?

-Graphene Library OS is a project to provided lightweight guest OSes with support for Linux multi-process applications.
-Comparable to virtual machines, Graphene can run applications in an isolated environment, with virtualization benefits such as guest customization, platform independence and migration.
+Graphene Library OS is a project which provides lightweight guest OSes with support for Linux multi-process applications.
+Graphene can run applications in an isolated environment with virtualization benefits such as guest customization, platform independence, and migration, which is comparable to other virtual machines.

-Graphene Library OS supports native, unmodified Linux appliations upon any platform that Graphene Library OS has been ported to.
+Graphene Library OS supports native, unmodified Linux applications on any platform.
 Currently, Graphene Library OS is successfully ported to Linux, FreeBSD and Intel SGX enclaves upon Linux platforms.

 With the Intel:registered: SGX support, Graphene Library OS can secure a critical application in a hardware encrypted memory region.
-Graphene Library OS can protect applications against malicious system stack, with minimal porting effort.
+Graphene Library OS can protect applications against a malicious system stack with minimal porting effort.

 Graphene Library OS is a work published in Eurosys 2014.
 For more